 Peter Joryu Harris is a teacher at Treetop.
 He received dharma transmission from Peter Wohl in 2014 and is an ordained Zen priest.
 He has studied Zen for more than 20 years in the White Plum lineage and began with Stef and Margaret at Treetop (first in Orono and then in Oakland) in 2004.

-Peter is Zacamy Professor of English at Colby College, where he teaches American poetry and poetry workshops.
+Until his retirement, Peter was the Zacamy Professor of English at Colby College, where he taught American poetry and poetry workshops.
 He’s also a published poet and sometimes offers workshops on Zen and poetry at Treetop.